-Whether you’re buying an expensive fixer-upper home, renting a cheap apartment, or upgrading your current place with brand new electrical wiring, upgrading your electrical panel is essential.
+Whether you’re buying an expensive fixer-upper home, renting a cheap apartment, or upgrading your current place with brand new electrical wiring, upgrade your electrical panel is essential.
 In all of these situations, the electrical panel is what keeps the power flowing safely to all of your light fixtures and appliances within the property.
 In fact, if you think about it, upgrading your electrical panel should be among one of the first things on your to-do list when moving in or making any upgrades to your home.

 An old and outdated electrical panel can lead to some very dangerous conditions and leave you at risk for fires and other hazards.
 Luckily, there are many ways that you can upgrade your electrical panel without needing to hire an electrician.